Stay Mason Student Support Fund – Spring Term 2026

 Application Process

-Dates: Applications during Summer Term 2023 will be accepted from May 22 at 10:00 AM ET through August 4 at 5:00 PM ET (subject to availability of funds).
+Dates: Applications for Spring Term 2026 will be accepted from January 13 at 10:00 AM ET through May 6 at 5:00 PM ET (subject to the continued availability of funds).

-Criteria: To qualify for funding consideration through this emergency application process, you must meet ALL of the following criteria as of the beginning of Summer Term 2023.
+Criteria: To qualify for funding consideration through this emergency application process, you must meet ALL of the following criteria as of the beginning of Spring Term 2026.

-Eligibility Criteria for Summer Term 2023 Stay Mason Student Support Fund
+Eligibility Criteria for Spring Term 2026 Stay Mason Student Support Fund

-- Enrolled in at least 1 credit hour during Summer Term 2023 in a degree-seeking program at George Mason University (part-time or full-time and undergraduate, graduate, law or certificate program); and
+- Enrolled in at least 1 credit hour during Spring Term 2026 in a degree-seeking program at George Mason University (part-time or full-time and undergraduate, graduate, law or certificate program); and

-- Exhausted all other sources of federal financial assistance, including having a current 2022-2023 FAFSA on file, if eligible to complete a FAFSA, and accepting and receiving ALL offered subsidized and unsubsidized loans; and applied for and accepted federal aid for summer with the Office of Student Financial Aid prior to applying for emergency assistance — summer application is found here: https://www.gmu.edu/financial-aid/summer-aid; and
+- Exhausted all other sources of federal financial assistance, including having a current 2025-2026 FAFSA on file, if eligible to complete a FAFSA, and accepting and receiving ALL offered subsidized and unsubsidized loans prior to applying for emergency assistance; and

-- As an Undergraduate student, completed at least 12 credits of coursework in your current program at Mason prior to Summer Term 2023; or
+- As an Undergraduate student, completed at least 12 credits of coursework in your current program at Mason prior to Spring Term 2026; or

-- As a Graduate student, completed at least 9 credits of coursework in your current program at Mason prior to Summer Term 2023; and
+- As a Graduate student, completed at least 9 credits of coursework in your current program at Mason prior to Spring Term 2026; and

 - Maintain Satisfactory Academic Progress (SAP) as outlined in University policy *; and

-- Experiencing an unexpected financial hardship resulting from an emergency or crisis situation; and
+- Experiencing an unexpected financial hardship resulting from an emergency or crisis situation during Spring Term 2026; and

-- Provide documentation to support the request as may be required by the Stay Mason committee.
+- Provide documentation to support the request as may be required by the Stay Mason Fund committee.

 *Satisfactory Academic Progress (SAP) requires that: undergraduate students maintain a 2.00 GPA and a 67% completion rate, and graduate students maintain a 3.00 GPA and a 67% completion rate.

-Examples of expenses incurred during Summer Term 2023 which may be considered:
+Examples of expenses incurred during Spring Term 2026 which may be considered:

 - Current emergency medical expenses not covered by insurance

-- Books/course materials required for Summer Term 2023
+- Books/course materials required for Spring Term 2026

 - Technology/equipment needed to ensure continuity of learning